govuk-one-login/txma-audit/event-processing/README.md

 * HECPerformanceToken - Splunk token for performance index
 * HMACKeyKMSKey - 32 Char string used for HMAC encryption
 * HMACSecretArnParameter - ARN for the Secret Manager secret containing the string used for HMAC encryption
+* CSLSLogsDestination - ARN for cyber hosted Lambda used to process logs
+* CSLSS3LambdaARN - ARN for cyber hosted Lambda used to process S3 logs
+* CSLSS3QueueARN - ARN for cyber hosted queue used to receive notifications of object events in S3

 You can see these values being referenced throughout the event-processing-template file in the following format: